Please review instructions before completing the application, and refer to them when necessary.

 - Once submitted, hard copy application materials cannot be returned.

-Applicants will be notified by email and mail by early to mid April 2014 of the competition’s results.
+Applicants will be notified by email and mail by mid April 2014 of the competition’s results.

 If you must withdraw your application at any point in the competition, please notify IIE immediately.